-The Violence Against Women Act (VAWA) provides protections for victims of domestic your rights under VAWA.
+The Violence Against Women Act (VAWA) provides protections for victims of domestic violence, dating violence, sexual assault, or stalking.
+VAWA protections are not only available to women, but are available equally to all individuals regardless of sex, gender identity, or sexual orientation.
+The U.S. Department of Housing and Urban Development (HUD) is the Federal agency that oversees that The Housing Authority of Gloucester County (HAGC's) Section 8 Housing Choice Voucher Program (HCV) is in compliance with VAWA.
+This notice explains your rights under VAWA.
 A HUD-approved certification form is attached to this notice.
 You can fill out this form to show that you are or have been a victim of domestic violence, dating violence, sexual assault, or stalking, and that you wish to use your rights under VAWA."